Route Guide

 Frequently Asked Questions

 What's the fastest way from the Polynesian to EPCOT?
 Walk to the TTC (5-12 min) and take the EPCOT Monorail — roughly 20-30 minutes door-to-door, and the Polynesian is the only resort that can do it.
-A direct bus is about 20-35 minutes.
+The monorail is the regular mode; there's no scheduled bus on this route — Disney runs one only as a backup when the monorail is down.

 Can I really walk to the TTC?
 Yes — a paved, signed path, about a quarter mile.
 The Polynesian is the only Disney resort with one.